ageddesi/Mocked-API/middleware/analytics/README.md

 Instead a host entry was used to allow a domain to resolve to local host, allowing testing to work locally in a mostly live-like configuration.

 ## Configuring local execution.
+To run a local installation you will require docker.
+All of the configuration for plausible can be found in the infrastruture folder.

 ### setting up a domain
 A host file (or similar) is required to point a domain name to the local machine - in this example the domain `MockedApi.local` will be used.